-The Trustee uses the Pensions Risk Management Framework ("PRMF") to monitor progress towards its objective.
-The PRMF sets out the return target, risk tolerance, hedging levels and collateral requirements for the investment strategy.
-It was reviewed monthly in between meetings, and quarterly by the Trustee at FISC meetings, with clear written advice provided by the Investment Consultant when any of the metrics used to measure the objectives fell outside the pre-agreed constraints.
+The Trustee uses the Pensions Risk Management Framework ("PRMF") as provided by the Scheme's investment advisor to monitor progress towards its objectives.
+The PRMF sets out the return target, risk tolerance, climate-related metrics, hedging levels and collateral requirements for the investment strategy.
+It was reviewed monthly in between meetings until August 2021 when it was agreed these would be reviewed quarterly by the Trustee at FISC meetings, with clear written advice provided by the Investment Consultant when any of the metrics used to measure the objectives fell outside the pre-agreed constraints.

 4.3.
-Strategic Asset Allocation
+Strategic Asset Allocation (SAA)

-The Trustee reviewed the SAA to ensure that the portfolio maintained its suitability for the Scheme's objectives.
+The Trustee reviews the SAA regularly when appropriate to ensure that the portfolio maintains its suitability in relation to the Scheme's objectives.
 If issues arise outside of the Trustee's annual review, these would be flagged at the quarterly FISC meetings and discussed.
 The Investment Consultant communicates this to the FISC, with any advice that may be required.
 No such issues arose during the reporting period.

-The most recent review of the SAA was undertaken in September 2020 following the Scheme entering into a buy-in contract on the 2nd of June 2020.
-However, as mentioned above, the resulting changes were made after 31 March 2021 and so will be reported in the next Implementation Statement.
+The most recent review of the SAA was undertaken in October 2020 following the Scheme entering into a buyin contract on the 2nd of June 2020.
+The resultant asset allocation changes are detailed above in section "3.
+Investment Objectives and Strategy".
+The next SAA review is scheduled for May 2022.